hashicorp/terraform-plugin-go/README.md

 The Protocol Buffers definitions can be found in `tfprotov5/internal/tfplugin5` and `tfprotov6/internal/tfplugin6`.

-Run `make protoc` to recompile the Protocol Buffers files for Go after any changes.
+Run `make protoc` to recompile the Protocol Buffers files after any changes.

 ## License